EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

 ## Physical Connections

-This program is written for an EnviroDIY Stonefly, a Vega Puls 21, a Meter Hydros 21, and a MultiTech mDot.
+This program is written for an EnviroDIY Stonefly, a VEGAPULS C 21, a Meter Hydros 21, and a MultiTech mDot.

 The physical connections needed are nearly identical to those described in the [Monitor My Watershed ReadMe](https://github.com/EnviroDIY/USGS_NGWOS/tree/main/NGWOS_Hydros21_HydroCam), but with the mDot replacing the modem and no camera.